DevZillion/Docs/nfc/skylanders/writing-tags/android/index.md

 > ### 4 - Now go back to the same screen but click export as .mct, select the directory you want your files to be saved to and voilà, you finished.

 ## » Writing Tags
-> Note: To write tags use std.keys and the keys extracted from the dump (Next section explains how)
+> Note: To write tags use the keys extracted from the dump (Next section explains how)
 > ###  1 - Download [this app](https://mega.nz/file/D4sGjZSD#9wQRFeP3bXuL5pt722MFy-EbiZzH5sTjvVZmScSR4mw).
 > ###  2 - Open it and allow access to all the files.
 > ###  3 - Now go to your file manager and search for a folder called 'MifareClassicTool' on the _user_ root directory and you will see something like this.